WTO awards Canada future right to impose duties on U.S. goods

 The U.S. subsidy investigation into paper had resulted in import duties for Canadian firms Port Hawkesbury Paper LP, Resolute FP, Irving Paper Ltd and Catalyst Paper Corp.

-U.S. authorities revoked the duties in 2018, with payments made by importers since August 2015 being returned with interest.
+U.S. authorities removed the duties in 2018, and payments made by importers since August 2015 were returned with interest.

 ((philip.blenkinsop@thomsonreuters.com; +32 2 585 2869: @reutersPhilB;))